Cywus98213/Camp-Vuiw/README.md

 npm run dev
 ```

-This will start the server and make the application available at http://localhost:3000.
+This will start the server and make the application available at http://127.0.0.1:5173.

+Note: Addresses may vary depends on your setting

 ## Features